khanf76-cu/Abstract_Summary_task1_CW_Code/README.md

 # Abstract_Summary_task1_CW_Code
-this the reo for task 1 cousrwork
+This  repository is for task 1 coursework